 about 17 out of my first 24 years with no TV).

-For medical care there was a husband-and-wife practice, Dr. Willard and
+For health care there was a dentist, Dr. Cooksie (I barely remember him) and

-boy circumsized, and I curse the Navy doctor who was too bored to perform
+and I curse the Navy doctor who was too bored to perform the same assistance

 Mom used Norwegian words in everyday speech but I didn't know they weren't